Royal tours of Canada: Province of Canada

 During a levee in Toronto, the Prince received a delegation from Belleville and Kingston, tending apologies for the early incident.
 On 10 September, he took a one-day excursion to Collingwood, before returning to Toronto the following day.
 On his way back, he visited and received addresses from Aurora, Barrie, Bradford, and Newmarket.
 In Toronto, the Prince attended the Royal Canadian Yacht Club's regatta, agreeing to become its patron; and opened Allan Gardens, and Queen's Park to the public.
 He departed the city for London, Ontario on 12 September, visiting Guelph and Stratford on the way.
 From London, he travelled to Sarnia, in order to attend a gathering of 150 First Nations representatives in the Province of Canada.
 Following this gathering, he briefly returned to London, before travelling by railway to the Niagara Peninsula.

 In the peninsula, he visited Brantford, Chippewa, Fort Erie, and Queenston.
 The Niagara Falls were illuminated for the first time during his tour of the falls.
 There, he rode on the Maid of the Mist.
 At Queenston, he met with 160 War of 1812 veterans, dedicated a rebuilt Brock's Monument, and visited Laura Secord.
-From Queenston, he moved towards Niagara-on-the-Lake, St. Catherines, and Hamilton.
+From Queenston, he moved towards Niagara-on-the-Lake, St. Catharines, and Hamilton.

 Completing his royal tour of the Province of Canada in late-September, the Prince of Wales departed for the United States from Windsor, Ontario.
 Taking a month-long personal tour of the United States, he travelled under the pseudonym "Lord Renfrew," in an attempt to not attract attention to himself.
 The Canadian co-premieres saw-off the Prince's during his departure from Canada, and again from the United States, travelling to Portland, Maine, on 20 October 1860 to see the Prince off.